-Sign up to our Wildlife Selfie Code
+Sign up to the Wildlife Selfie Code

-But if they knew about the suffering these animals endure for this type of photo opportunity, they’d put their phones and cameras away.
+But if they knew about the suffering these animals endure for the sake of a photo opportunity, they’d put their phones and cameras away.

 Snatched from the wild as babies, constantly surrounded by loud noises, passed from stranger to stranger, kept in tiny cages, animals are terrified, bored and depressed, all for the sake of a holiday snap.

 Right now, as the tourism industry suffers a downturn due to the coronavirus pandemic, the wildlife selfie madness has come to a halt and many animals are at risk of going hungry.
 And thousands more risk being forgotten about and left to suffer in cruel captivity.

 But, with ongoing help from supporters like you, we’re working to ensure animals in tourism venues remain fed and cared for during this current crisis.

 Help filter the cruelty out of selfies

 Sign our Wildlife Selfie Code now, and help filter cruelty out of selfies.